erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 Generate, tag, cache, search and use ControlNet maps inside ComfyUI.

-**note**:
+> [!note]
+> this is an **Alpha** stage plugin and as such it will change often.
+> for this reason, as it might be unstable, it's not yet integrated with comfyUi manager.

-this is an **Alpha** stage plugin, if you want to support development feel free to [donate](https://donate.stripe.com/3cI7sDgZg4rr2Ln0HfcV202)
+> If you want to support development feel free to [donate](https://donate.stripe.com/3cI7sDgZg4rr2Ln0HfcV202)

-**important!!! this node does NOT generate the maps**:
-- it helps you organize in a well known folder input/maps them and use them fast via browser.
-- to generate the maps you will need other nodes ([Aio AUX preprocessor](https://github.com/Fannovel16/comfyui_controlnet_aux), [depth anything v2](https://github.com/kijai/ComfyUI-DepthAnythingV2) or  [depth anything v3](https://github.com/PozzettiAndrea/ComfyUI-DepthAnythingV3), canny (from comfy core) or whatever you like/need!)

 ## Installation